marksendak/constellation/README.md

 series data for a cohort of 100 patients are included to facilitate testing of functions.

-There are four functions included in constellation to build complex features from time series data:
+There are five functions included in constellation to build complex features from time series data:

   - `value_change()` identify increases or decreases in a value within a